nalchi-net/GnsSharp/README.md

 {
     // For test environment, write `480` in `steam_appid.txt`, and put it next to your executable.
-    // And you must be running Steam client on your PC. initialized = (SteamAPI.InitEx(out errMsg) == ESteamAPIInitResult.OK);
+    // And you must be running Steam client on your PC.
+    //
+    // Alternatively, you can uncomment the two lines below.

+    // Environment.SetEnvironmentVariable("SteamAppId", "480");
+    // Environment.SetEnvironmentVariable("SteamGameId", "480");
+    initialized = (SteamAPI.InitEx(out errMsg) == ESteamAPIInitResult.OK);
 }